DeoluVS/q2-coursework-blueprint/README.md

 - Create a game that has an increasing level of difficulty for each round the user passes.
 - Create multiple levels that increase in dimensions of squares the user has to play.
 - Create easy navigation for the user to move around the website.
-- Create 3 levels ranging from a 2x2 grid to a 4x4 grid.
+- Create 5 levels ranging from a 2x2 grid to a 4x4 grid.
 - Making the game difficulty at a manageable level, making it more accesible to more players.
+- Create a basic how to play screen

 #### Player Goals
 The intended audience for the game is for anyone who wants to assess their cognitive abilities.
 One target audience might also be job seekers looking for a role in IT as some companies require you to do an IQ test or a series of activities and questionnaires to assess if you're a right fit for the company.
 Being able to retain and reproduce information is one of the more important things to work on and it's the one game type that I tend to practice that game mode the most.
 It mainly targets short term memory as you need to look at a sequence and replay the same order of inputs as shown to the user.